-The entering class of 2014 at Duke Law School was comprised of law school students with the following LSAT scores:
+The class of 2023 at Duke Law School was comprised of law school students with the following LSAT scores:

 - The 25th %ile LSAT Score at Duke is 167

 - The Median LSAT Score at Duke Law School is 169

 - The 75th %ile LSAT Score at Duke is 169

 - The 25th %ile Undergrad GPA at Duke is 3.71

 - The Median Undergrad GPA at Duke Law School is 3.80